Maxatma/NeuContacts/README.md

 # NeuContacts
-Demo Contacts application made  in neumorphism style
+Demo Contacts application made applying neumorphism style

-Done for the test task.
-The original task you can find in Contacts.pdf file in the current repository.
+Done for the test task, you can find it in the Contacts.pdf file inside current repository.

-(to run it, update pods at first)
+(*to run it, update pods at first)

 <p align="center">
  <img src="https://user-images.githubusercontent.com/7135226/77712963-cd51e600-7007-11ea-8662-0bb67dce6b4f.png" width="25%">